Ruins of the ancient Gortyn

-Gortyn is located in the middle of the fertile Messara plain, a strategic area inhabited since the Neolithic period.
+Gortyn (or Gortyna) is located in the middle of the fertile Messara plain, a strategic area inhabited since the Neolithic period.
 The remains of a villa from the Minoan period were found in Kannia.
-However, Gortyn flourished only in the Archaic period (7th-6th c.
-BC), while the Dorians who taken over Crete were establishing their city-states.
+However, Gortyn flourished only just in the Archaic period (7th-6th c.
+BC), while the Dorians who had taken over the island of Crete were establishing their city-states.
 The city’s earliest agora was organised on the site of the later Odeon.
-Fortifications were built in the 7th c.
-BC.
+Fortifications were built in the 7th century BC.

 The Gortyn code, inscriptions from V c.
 BC testifying to the influence exercised by Gortyn on other Cretan cities, is displayed on the walls of Odeon.
 The Code presents, among others legal position of slaves of that time.
 The regulations it contains indicate better position of women than in other Greek poleis (these are the remains of an earlier system, when the inheritance was in the female line).